back

 8. March 2023 • clock 5 min • Daniel Mitrovsky

-Blockchain technology has brought a massive revolution in the field of information storage and transmission.
-It is widely acknowledged to be one of the greatest innovations of the 21st century, with the potential to impact a variety of industries and sectors – from finance, commerce, logistics, and digital media to medicine and digital identity.
+Blockchain technology has brought about a huge revolution in the field of data storage and transfer.
+The significance of blockchain lies in its ability to change the way data is processed, shared, and protected in the digital space.
+It is widely known as one of the most significant innovations of the 21st century, with the potential to impact a wide range of industries – from finance to e-commerce, logistics, digital media, healthcare, public administration, and digital identity.

 Source: DecBC